The Orchid Thief: Reception

 The book received a mixed reception on publication.
 Most critics noted both the strength of the prose and the compelling subject, while some criticized the overall trajectory of the book.
 Positive reviews included that of Michael Pearson at the Atlanta Journal-Constitution who called it "a rare and exotic tale that shows a journalist's gifts in full bloom."
 New York Magazine noted the "hilariously reported, discursive narrative wanders in many directions," but saw that as a core strength of the work.

 Critical reviews tended to note the level of tangents in the story and lack of a structure suitable for a book of length.
-Ted Conover, in a mixed review for the New York Times, noted the giftedness of the storytelling, while noting that Orlean's structure often suffered in her first book-length effort.
+Ted Conover, in a mixed review for the New York Times, noted the "giftedness" of the storytelling, while noting that Orlean's structure "often suffered" in her first book-length effort.
 Writing for the Chicago Tribune, Kristen Lillegard was harsher, noting the lack of forward motion in a story that "wilt[ed] under the weight of facts and figures."

-Film version: Adaptation (2002)
+Film adaptation

-The book was adapted by Charlie Kaufman for Spike Jonze's film Adaptation.
-(2002), with Nicolas Cage as Charlie Kaufman and his fictitious brother Donald, Tilda Swinton as Valerie Thomas, Meryl Streep as Orlean and Chris Cooper as Laroche.
+The book was adapted by Charlie Kaufman for Spike Jonze's film Adaptation (2002), with Nicolas Cage as Charlie Kaufman and his fictitious brother Donald, Tilda Swinton as Valerie Thomas, Meryl Streep as Orlean and Chris Cooper as Laroche.
 The film is a pastiche of the process of adaptation, in which a successful but self-loathing Kaufman painstakingly tries to make Orlean's book into a "simple movie about flowers" without formulaic Hollywood tropes, or the metaphysical stylings he was acclaimed for in his screenwriting debut, Being John Malkovich.

 Kaufman struggles with writer's block, has sexual fantasies of Orlean and has enlightening discussions with other writers that lead him to ultimately make the script-within-the-film about the film itself, blending his metaphysical stylings to formulaic Hollywood tropes such as narration to communicate his neurotic thought process and a thriller-tinged third act to "wow the audience".